Discover Nunavut

 Nunavut Day

-Nunavut Day is a significant and joyous occasion in Canada’s northernmost territory, commemorating the establishment of Nunavut in 1999, when it officially separated from the Northwest Territories.
-Across Nunavut, communities come alive with a variety of festivities including traditional music and drum dancing, community feasts featuring local delicacies, art exhibits, sports events, and parades.
-It’s a day for Inuit and other residents to display their pride in their heritage and culture, with activities that reflect the rich history and vibrant contemporary life of the region.
+Nunavut Day is a significant and joyous occasion in Canada’s northernmost territory.
+It commemorates the establishment of Nunavut in 1999 when it officially separated from the Northwest Territories.
+Across Nunavut, communities come alive with various festivities, including traditional music and drum dancing, community feasts featuring local delicacies, art exhibits, sports events, and parades.
+It’s a day for Inuit and other residents to display their pride in their heritage and culture, with activities that reflect the region’s rich history and vibrant contemporary life.

 Top Hiking Trails